GothenburgBitFactory/tw.org/content/docs/3rd-party.md

 - Produce, consume and handle UTF8 text properly.
   UTF8 is the only text encoding supported by Taskwarrior.
-- Don\'t attempt to parse the pending.data file.
+- Don't attempt to parse the pending.data file.
-  Here\'s why: the `.data` file format is currently on its fourth version.
+  Here's why: the `.data` file format is currently on its fourth version.
   The very first version was never released, so if you want to read Taskwarrior data properly, you will need to parse the three supported formats.
   Those formats are not documented.
-  Additionally, you will need to handle the GC operations, implement the task \"unwait\" feature, observe user defined attribute handling restrictions, and implement recurring task synthesis all of which require `.taskrc` and default value access.
+  Additionally, you will need to handle the GC operations, implement the task "unwait" feature, observe user defined attribute handling restrictions, and implement recurring task synthesis all of which require `.taskrc` and default value access.
   You would essentially be rewriting the data access and configuration portion of Taskwarrior, which is a major undertaking.
   To support filters you would also need to evaluate the supported clauses, provide DOM access and implement aliases.
   Then there is also the fifth data format, which is planned...